RichardKelley/richardkelley.github.io/videos.md

 ## Videos

-Successful robotics projects lend themselves to great videos.
-Below are some videos from some of the projects I've worked on recently.
+Successful robotics projects lend themselves to interesting videos.
+Below are videos I've made for some of the projects I've worked on recently.

 ### Automated Car Driving in Reno